caller9/berkeley_ai_cert_capstone/README.md

 # Retrieval Augmented LLM Assistant

 **Adam Newman**

 ## Executive summary

 By using a LLM and a vector database, we should be able to allow users to have a conversational interface to talk to a document corpus.
 The user will have a natural language interface to a corpus of documents they have never seen before.
-The ML model will not to be retrained any time the documents change because updates to the vector database are immediately available for retrieval.
+The ML model will not need to be retrained any time the documents change because updates to the vector database are immediately available for retrieval.
 Users should be able to find answers to their questions that are both factual and helpful without any special technical skills.

 ## Rationale

 There are several applications for natural language interfaces to a document corpus.
 Here are a few use cases that a system like this could provide:

 * Onboarding new-hires to a complex system more quickly.
 When a company's scattered documents can be accessed with an LLM's knack for summarization, the user can find the most relevant information and get on with their job.
 * On premise implementations.
-Many companies don't feel comfortable or legally cannot complaintly upload their documents into the cloud and want to unlock the power of LLMs for their on-premises hardware and data.
+Many companies either don't feel comfortable or are legally prevented from uploading their documents into the cloud and want to unlock the power of LLMs for their on-premises hardware and data.
 When tools like these only index the public Internet or require uploading your data to their tool, these companies are left out.
 * Implementing private, conversational PKM (Personal Knowledge Management) systems.
 Individual users that take a lot of notes like daily journals or facts that are specific/important to them can't always find the notes after they've taken them.
 A tool that can aggregate notes across time and provide a more complete answer could provide a "second brain" for these people.

 ## Research Questions